- Page Count: 304

 I don’t want to say who the guy is (although it’s not terribly hard to predict), so I’ll just say the whole relationship built up perfectly.
 They go from hating each other to slowly getting to know each other to being in love.
 It’s a hate to love romance that actually works and doesn’t feel at all forced.

-Kasie West is SUCH a good writer.
-Like I never, ever had to suspend belief for the sake of accepting some unrealistic characters or silly story… everything is so real and just pulls you in.
-I love a few of her other books, but this one is definitely my favorite!
+I appreciated that I never, ever had to suspend belief for the sake of accepting some unrealistic characters or silly story… everything was so real and just pulled me in.
+I love a few of Kasie West’s other books, but this one is definitely my favorite!
 It’s one of the most adorable, feel-good books I’ve read in a long time and is the perfect light summer read.